ELEGANT. CANDID. REAL.

 palazzo pisani moretta wedding photographer

-Flowers will fade, dinner will become memory, glasses will have chimed, the dress will bear traces of the celebration.
+Flowers will fade, dinner will become a memory, the glasses will have chimed, the dress will carry the traces of the celebration.
+What remains is essential: the memories, and the photographs.

 In a few words